ariakit/ariakit/packages/reakit/src/Tabbable/README.md

 # Tabbable

-`Tabbable` implements all the interactions an interactive component will need to be fully accessible when it's not rendered as its respective native element.
+`Tabbable` is an abstract component that implements all the interactions an interactive element needs to be fully accessible when it's not rendered as its respective native element.

 ## Installation